 - Health risk factors.
 Women who fall under the following categories may have a heightened risk of having estrogen dominance.

 - Age.
-When egg quality dwindles during the menopausal transition, so does the quality of the corpus luteum, which is what predominantly produces progesterone.
-If progesterone isn't produced, estrogen goes unopposed.
+When egg quality declines, so does the integrity of the corpus luteum, which is what produces the most progesterone.
+With no progesterone, estrogen goes unopposed.
 Moreover, anovulatory cycles further enhance estrogen dominance.

 - Obesity.
-Obesity causes estrogen dominance because fat cells produce a type of estrogen called estrone.
+Fat cells produce a type of estrogen called estrone.
 Many overweight women struggle with hormonal imbalances by suffering from excess estrogen, excess insulin, and an underactive thyroid.
-It is often difficult to shed the extra pounds until hormones have been adjusted accordingly.

 - Behavioral risk factors.
 More research is emerging that links estrogen dominance to behavior factors, including: